Enter details below and sign up

 Appendix A of AS 1170.4 allows for simplified assessment of domestic structures less than 8.5 metres high and with a least plan-dimension of 16 metres, where traditional construction techniques are employed.

-Importantly, houses within these criteria and located in areas where the hazard factor is 0.11 or less, do not require any additional earthquake detailing, as domestic structures are considered to perform sufficiently in an earthquake if they are designed for the local wind conditions.
+Importantly, houses within these criteria and located in areas where the hazard factor is 0.11 or less do not require any additional earthquake detailing, as domestic structures are considered to perform sufficiently in an earthquake if they are designed for the local wind conditions.

-Those houses with a third level, highly irregular plan or alternative construction methods are required to undergo a full assessment and include earthquake construction details to suit.
+Houses with a third level, highly irregular plan or alternative construction methods are required to undergo a full assessment and include earthquake construction details to suit.

 Houses proposed in locations where the hazard factor is 0.12 or greater that use traditional construction methods can have a simplified assessment completed, where it is likely that some construction detailing will still be required.

 Houses required to be designed to resist earthquakes require stiff plates at floor and roof levels and sufficient walls to transfer earthquake loading to the ground.
-Plates and walls need to connected together to prevent them sliding away from each other as an earthquake hits.
+Plates and walls need to be connected together to prevent them sliding away from each other as an earthquake hits.

 Taller structures will generally require increased construction requirements towards the lower levels.
 A building of heavy construction will also require more inclusions.